Charli D'Amelio: Online controversies

-D'Amelio and her sister received backlash after the premiere episode of the D'Amelio family's Dinner with the D'Amelios series, in which the family and American internet personality James Charles eat a paella dinner prepared by personal chef Aaron May, was posted to their family YouTube channel in November 2020.
-Users on social media accused both Charli and Dixie of exhibiting "rude" behavior towards May, with Charli making faces as she described the meal and subsequently asking for "dino nuggets".
-She also expressed during the video that she wished she had received 100 million followers on the one-year anniversary of her earning one million, for which users, and even Charles himself, further criticized her.
+In November 2020, the D'Amelio sisters garnered backlash after the premiere of "Our First Mystery Guest", the inaugural episode of their YouTube series, Dinner with the D'Amelios, in which they and internet personality James Charles eat a dinner prepared by personal chef Aaron May.

+Users on social media accused the sisters of exhibiting "rude" behavior towards May, because Charli, the critics said, made faces as she described the meal, became nauseated after consuming one of the dish's ingredients, a snail, and asked for "dino nuggets".
+She also was criticized by users and Charles himself, for complaining about not having yet attained received 100 million followers on the one-year anniversary of her earning one million, for which users.
 Following the backlash, D'Amelio lost over one million followers on TikTok in less than one day.
-Days after the video was posted, she addressed the situation in an Instagram Live video, where she apologized and told viewers, "You can hate on me for whatever I've done, but the fact that all of this is happening because of a misunderstanding...I just feel like that's not okay," in response to violent threats she was receiving.
+Days after the video was posted, she addressed the situation in an Instagram Live video, where she apologized and told viewers, "You can hate on me for whatever I've done, but the fact that all of this is happening because of a misunderstanding...I just feel like that's not okay," in response to violent threats she had received.
 May defended the sisters in an interview, stating, "Those girls are the greatest, I love them.
 It was all fun and games."
 Charles similarly tweeted out in their defense, further comparing the controversy to the conflict which broke out between him and Tati Westbrook a year prior.
 Rebecca Jennings of Vox called the controversy "cruel and unnecessary", while Alice Ophelia and Faye Maidment of Dazed attributed it to misogyny.

-D'Amelio faced backlash in December 2020 after it was revealed that she and a number of other social media personalities, including Hudson, had been vacationing at Atlantis Paradise Island in the Bahamas during the COVID-19 pandemic while cases in her and her family's residence of Los Angeles surged, shortly after having publicly suggested that not staying home during the pandemic was "inconsiderate".
-D'Amelio was also accused of buying her social media followers due to some of her followers' following lists not having her listed.
+D'Amelio faced backlash in December 2020 after it was revealed that she and a number of other social media personalities, including Cole Hudson, had been vacationing at Atlantis Paradise Island in the Bahamas during the COVID-19 pandemic while cases in her and her family's residence of Los Angeles surged, shortly after having publicly suggested that not staying home during the pandemic was "inconsiderate".

+D'Amelio was also accused of buying her social media followers, after another user uploaded a video stating that some of her followers were dummy accounts that had posted no content, and did not include D'Amelio among the accounts they followed.